katstasaph/tsj/README.md

 - Look further into performance, in particular whether caching is necessary beyond what is currently there (at this scale, maybe not?)
 - Pagination? (do we really need this)
 - Add option for editors to close a song from the index page?
-- Add option for editors to specify custom alt text in edit song details, currently it defaults to artist - title which is the bare minimum
 - Add a toggle for drag/drop rearranging blurbs, currently it is a little annoying if you want to highlight some text to copy/paste
 - Actually get rid of the image attachment feature in the rich text editor instead of just display:none on the icon
 - Get this off render

 ## Known bugs:

-- Uploading images via the REST API does not currently work, currently unclear to me how much is on the blurber's end and how much is the WordPress host
+- Uploading images via the WordPress REST API does not currently work, currently unclear to me how much is on the blurber's end and how much is the WordPress host
+- Periodic 200 and 400 responses from the WP API.
+May be an occasional thing, so far it has only happened on one day
+- Adding formatting (links, strikethrough, etc.) while editing reviews displays unwanted behavior
-- Background on song table rows does not cover full row on some mobile devices
+- Background on song table rows does not cover full row on some mobile devices and does not appear at all on Safari

-- Flash messages persist in their view prior to re-rendering, this looks bad - Turbo cache issue apparently
+(See Issues tab for full list)

 ## Other necessities:

-- Make the code less of a mess, a lot of stuff is happening where it shouldn't
+- Continue to refactor code; the controllers are in better shape now
 - Finish test suite